timewave-computer/valence-zk-demo/README.md

 ## Development Roadmap

-### Current Focus
+- Support alternative environments (Solana)
 - Integration of zk light client roots
-- Production-ready SMT implementation
 - Enhanced serialization and type system abstractions
-- Performance optimization of recursive proofs

-### Future Enhancements
-- Support for additional blockchain networks
 - Performance optimizations
-- Enhanced security measures
-- Additional verification layers
+- Deployments and Blockops
-- Support for receipt proofs (ERC20 events, L2 chains)
+- Support for receipt proofs (ERC20 events)
+- Support for Layer 2 EVM networks (Optimism, Arbitrum)

 > [!NOTE]
 > This repository is under active development.
-While core functionality is production-ready, some features are being enhanced for optimal performance and security.
+While core functionality is implemented, some features are being enhanced for optimal performance and security.